littlecodersh/trip/README.rst

 `one hundred requests in one piece of time <https://gist.github.com/littlecodersh/6803d2c3382de9a7793a0189db72f538>`_.

 Trip gets its name from two powerful site packages and aims to combine them together.
-Trip refers to 'Tornado & Requests Is Paired', TRIP.
+Trip refers to 'Tornado & Requests In Pair', TRIP.
 To put them together, I reused much of their codes about structure and dealing.
-Actually I only made little effert to make a mixture.
+Actually I only made little effort to make a mixture.
 Thanks to `Tornado <https://github.com/tornadoweb/tornado>`_ and `Requests <https://github.com/requests/requests>`_.

-Through using Trip, you may take full advantages of Requests, including:
+Through using Trip, you may take full advantage of Requests, including:
 Sessions with Cookie persistence, browser-style SSL verification, automatic content decoding, basic/digest authentication, elegant key/value Cookies.
 Meanwhile, your requests are coroutine like using AsyncHTTPClient of Tornado, network blocking will